 -

 Do you need full visibility?
 Rather than worrying about combining multiple camera types, focus on the professional security service behind them.
-Our fully-managed service monitors Towers and Body Cameras in real time, delivering rapid response, supporting compliance, and keeping your workers safe.
+Our fully-managed service monitors Towers in real time, delivering rapid response, supporting compliance, and keeping your workers safe.

 By answering these questions, managers can match the right system (or combination of systems) to their security needs, project scope, risks and budget.